Thank you for subscribing

 Never leave cooking unattended

-Don’t walk away from boiling pots or heated pans.
-It’s easy for a pot to overboil if unattended, or for food to stick and catch fire if you’re not watching it.
+Don't walk away from boiling pots, heated pans or cooktops that have been turned on.
+It's easy for a pot to overboil if unattended, or for food to stick and catch fire if you're not watching it.

 Remove hazards